challet/MooPlay/README.md

     new MooPlay.Control.PlayProgress(slider, $('video'));

 The *knob* position will be set function of the video progress in the playing.
-The *slider* element can be clicked to navigate through the video.
+The *slider* element can be used to navigate through the video : by clicking anywhere on the bar, or dragging the knob.

 ### MooPlay.Subtitle